Toyota Camry Insurance Rates

 Rates are averaged for all Toyota Camry models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The list below is a review of the data touched on above.
+Below is a brief review of the information touched on above.

-- Drivers who may need higher liability limits will pay about $440 each year to increase from a 30/60 limit to higher 250/500 limits
+- Drivers who purchase higher levels of liability will pay around $460 per year to go from a low limit to the 250/500 level

 As you can see from the information we’ve gone over to this point, it’s clear that there are differences in costs when it comes to a Toyota Camry insurance policy.
 For example, 2015 Toyota Camry insurance costs are more expensive than 2012 Toyota Camry insurance costs.